-Tenlog is a Chinese-based 3D printer brand specializing in IDEX (Independent Dual Extruder) printers.
-Today, I am going to present the TL D3 Pro, which is an IDEX printer with a printing format of 300x300x350mm.
+Tenlog is a 3D printer brand from China that specialises in IDEX (dual independent extruder) printers.
+I’m going to introduce you today to the TL D3 Pro, which is an IDEX printer with a print size of 300x300x350mm.

-I obtained this machine from the Studiolab39 reseller, which is a French TENLOG reseller approved by the manufacturer.
-They sell this Tenlog D3 Pro printer starting at 490€, shipping fees included, 2-year manufacturer’s warranty and after-sales service in French.
-The machines are stocked directly at the reseller’s, so there are no customs fees to be expected… and the machines are inspected before shipping!
+I got this machine from Studiolab39, which is a French TENLOG reseller approved by the manufacturer.
+They sell this Tenlog D3 Pro printer from 490€, including delivery, 2 years manufacturer warranty and after sales service in French, the machines are stored directly at the reseller’s, so there are no customs fees… and the machines are inspected before shipping!

-This is the second IDEX-type 3D printer that I have been able to test to date, Tenlog has undoubtedly become a reference for this type of machine.
+This is the second IDEX type 3D printer I have tested so far, Tenlog has undoubtedly become a reference for this type of machine.

 Main features of the Tenlog D3 Pro :

-– Dual direct drive head for printing in Dual/Mirror/Duplication mode
+– Dual direct drive head for Dual/Mirror/Duplication printing

 – Silent motherboard with TMC2208